ISEEKYAN/mbridge/README.md

+# Important
+[Megatron-Bridge](https://github.com/NVIDIA-NeMo/Megatron-Bridge) is the official NVIDIA maintained version, we will migrate to Megatron-Bridge soon.

 # MBridge: Bridge Megatron-Core to Hugging Face/Reinforcement Learning

 MBridge provides a seamless bridge between Hugging Face models and Megatron-Core's optimized implementation for efficient distributed training and inference.
 It also offers necessary tools and processes for integrating Reinforcement Learning (RL) with Megatron.